 Did you forget to pick up almond milk at the store?
-Did you run out of cashew milk just as you needed it for baking or a smoothie?
-No worries!
-This homemade nut milk takes TWO minutes or less, total.
-Yes, within seconds of saying, “darn, the dairy-free milk beverage is gone”, you can have as many glasses of this creamy, dairy-free, homemade nut milk as you need.
+Were they out of dairy-free milk beverages that are safe for your needs?
+Or do you just need a little nut milk or seed milk for a smoothie or recipe you’re making?
+Don’t worry – I have the quick answer!
+This homemade instant nut milk takes 2 minutes or less, total.
+Yes, within seconds of saying, “darn, the non-dairy milk is gone,” you can have as many glasses of creamy plant-based milk as you need.

-By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, peanut-free, soy-free, vegan, plant-based, vegetarian, and paleo.
+By ingredients, this recipe is dairy-free / non-dairy, egg-free, gluten-free, grain-free, optionally nut-free, peanut-free, soy-free, vegan, plant-based, vegetarian, plant-based, keto, and paleo.

 - ¾ to 1 cup water